 The District records impairments of capital assets when it becomes probable that the carrying value of the assets will not be fully recovered over their estimated useful life.
 Impairments are recorded to reduce the carrying value of the assets to their net realizable value based on facts and circumstances in existence at the time of the determination.
-No impairments were recorded during the year ended June 30, 2022.
+No impairments were recorded during the year ended June 30, 2023.

 The District records the value of intangible right-to-use assets based on the underlying leased asset in accordance with GASB Statement No. 87, Leases.
-The right-to-use intangible asset is amortized each year for the term of the contract.
+The right-to-use intangible asset is amortized each year for the term of the contract or useful life of the underlying asset.